brentPhil/cateringhub/docs/supabase-setup.md

 - Verify that the role permissions are correctly set up in the `role_permissions` table
 - Check that users have the correct roles assigned in the `user_roles` table
+- If you see "permission denied for table user_roles" as an admin, ensure `custom_access_token_hook` is enabled under **Auth → Hooks** and refresh your session or sign in again so the JWT includes the `user_role` claim.